Gibbs posterior inference on the minimum clinically important difference: A Gibbs posterior for MCID

 \subsection{On scaling the loss function}

 A subtle point is that the loss function $\ell_\theta$ has an arbitrary scale.
 That is, the problem of inference on the risk minimizer is unchanged if we replace $\ell_\theta$ with $\omega \ell_\theta$ for any $\omega > 0$.
 While this has no effect on the M-estimator, it does have an effect on our Gibbs posterior.
 Based on our experience, the posterior distribution actually tends to be quite narrow, so the posterior concentration rates seem to be driven primarily by the ``center'' of the posterior and, to a lesser extent, by the ``spread.''
 As \citet{bissiri.holmes.walker.2013} explain, it is important to scale the loss in some way.
-In our case, we have found that a vanishing scale increases the spread of the posterior so that it has a better chance to catch the true MCID in a credible interval in finite samples.
-Scaling the loss by a sequence $\omega_n$ that vanishes at a certain rate provides good numerical results in terms of both estimation accuracy and credible interval coverage probability.
+In Lemma~\ref{lem:scale} below, we show that the Gibbs posterior may be scaled by a vanishing sequence without sacrificing the convergence rate in Theorem~\ref{thm:post.rate}.
+Our numerical results in Section~\ref{S:examples} show that taking the scale to be vanishing accomplishes the goal of calibrating the credible intervals without affecting the accuracy of the posterior mean estimator.

-\begin{lemma} Under Assumptions~\ref{asp:one}--\ref{asp:three}, with $r = (1+2\gamma_1)^{-1}$ and $\gamma_1$ defined in \eqref{eq:gamma.new}, the conclusion of Theorem~\ref{thm:post.rate} holds if the loss function $\ell_\theta$ is scaled by a sequence $\omega_n$ that vanishes strictly more slowly than $n^{-\gamma_1 r}$. \end{lemma}
+\begin{lemma} Under Assumptions~\ref{asp:one}--\ref{asp:three}, with $r = (1+2\gamma)^{-1}$ and $\gamma$ defined in \eqref{eq:gamma.new}, the conclusion of Theorem~\ref{thm:post.rate} holds if the loss function $\ell_\theta$ is scaled by a sequence $\omega_n$ that vanishes strictly more slowly than $n^{-\gamma r}$. \end{lemma}

 \begin{proof} Similar to the proof of Theorem~\ref{thm:post.rate} in Appendix~\ref{proofs:rates}. \end{proof}